 IDB is an appropriate specialization for students seeking an in-depth understanding of the inter-related nature of business processes.
 Curriculum and internship opportunities may be tailored to meet individual career or academic interests.
-Students are provided with a solid academic foundation for corporate training programs, entrepreneurial careers, entrance into graduate school or law school, or for careers in non-profit organizations.
+Students are provided with a solid academic foundation that prepares them for careers in a variety of profit and non-profit organizations, corporate training programs, entrepreneurial careers, and entrance into graduate school or law school.